-All general public information should be made available in accessible formats such as large print, cassette recording, computer diskette and Braille.
+All general public information should be made available in accessible formats such as large print, audio, and Braille.
 Public entities are responsible for providing these upon request, unless doing so causes an undue burden.
 Public entities are prohibited from charging a fee for auxiliary aids and services.

-Interpreter Services With Phone Companies
+- Interpreter Services With Phone Companies